407-610-2417

 • Getting mentioned in an AI overview won’t always bring more clicks, but it puts your brand in front of more people and can influence their decisions over time.

-• Well-optimized websites that already rank in the top 10 results are 52% more likely to appear in AI overviews, which shows that a strong SEO foundation is still important.
+• Well-optimized websites that already perform in the top 10 results are more likely to appear in AI overviews, which shows that a strong SEO foundation is still important.

-Google’s AI Overviews (formerly known as Search Generative Experience) are summaries that appear at the top of some search results.
-These overviews aim to give users a quick answer without clicking through.
+Google’s AI Overviews (formerly known as Search Generative Experience) are summaries that appear at the top of search results.
+These overviews aim to provide readers quick answers without clicking through.
 You’ll see them show up in Google’s search like this:

 What are Google AI Overviews